 After leaving, many volunteers continue to assist us by raising awareness of CLS and by fund raising.

 Who and What We Need

-CLS values volunteers with experience in teaching (especially English as a Second Language) or who possess specific skills or training related to our organizational needs.
-Examples of skills other than teaching which can be useful to CLS include computer/IT support, library support, marketing, fund raising, administration and project management.
+We value volunteers with experience in teaching (especially English as a Second Language).
+We also value skills and experience related to our organizational needs in such areas as IT, library management, marketing, fund raising, administration and project management.

-Intending volunteers must fill out an Application Forms and submit it for consideration at least six weeks before their intended arrival date.
-If they are accepted, before departure for Cambodia they must send CLS evidence of a Passport, Police Clearance (i.e. criminal history check) and of Travel Insurance.
-This entire process can take some time, so the 6-week application timeframe is a minimum.
+Intending volunteers are asked to fill out an Application Form and submit it for consideration at least six weeks before their intended arrival date.
+If they are accepted, they are then asked to send us before departure evidence of a Passport, Police Clearance (i.e. criminal history check) and Travel Insurance.

-Background information for both intending volunteers and those who have applied and been accepted into our programs is available at the sites indicated below.
-A copy of our Volunteer Guidelines with more comprehensive information can be obtained by contacting CLS at firstname.lastname@example.org
+Background information for volunteers is available at the sites indicated below, while a copy of our Volunteer Guidelines with comprehensive information can be obtained by contacting CLS at email@example.com

 Introduction to Chumkriel: About Us